AngelSpace2028/PAQJP_6.6/README.md

 PAQJP_6.6 losslessness

-Compress statics of this version PAQJP_6.6 losslessness of 1MB txt to about 70-90KB is here link https://drive.google.com/file/d/1PQhlpd7om8B6W7ZeBvXxO0VTMSoKwqjN/view?usp=drivesdk
+Compress statics of this version PAQJP_6.6 losslessness of 1MB txt to about DNA 70-90KB or usually txt to 120-180 KB is here link https://drive.google.com/file/d/1PQhlpd7om8B6W7ZeBvXxO0VTMSoKwqjN/view?usp=drivesdk